 Timeframe for Invalidation.
 ARB may invalidate an ARB offset credit pursuant to this section within the following timeframe if a determination is made pursuant to section 95985(f):

-Within eight years of issuance of an ARB offset credit, if the ARB offset credit is issued for early action pursuant to the Program for Recognition of Early Action Offset Credits, or within eight years of the date that corresponds to the end of the Reporting Period for which the ARB offset credit is issued, if the ARB offset credit is issued pursuant to section 95981.1, unless one of the following requirements is met:
+Within eight years of issuance of an ARB offset credit, unless one of the following requirements is met:

-The Offset Project Operator or Authorized Project Designee for an offset project developed under the Compliance Offset Protocol in section 95973(a)(2)(C)1. or an early action quantification methodology approved pursuant to the Program for Recognition of Early Action Offset Credits for the same project type, does all of the following:
+The Offset Project Operator or Authorized Project Designee for an offset project developed under the Compliance Offset Protocol in section 95973(a)(2)(C)1., does all of the following:

-Has a different verification body that has not verified the Offset Project Data Report for the issuance of ARB offset credits, and meets the requirements for conflict of interest pursuant to section 95979 and rotation of verification bodies pursuant to section 95977.1(a), conduct a second independent regulatory verification pursuant to sections 95977 through 95978, except for section 95977.1(b)(3)(M), for the same Offset Project Data Report, or as provided in sections 95990(a)(3)(B) and (a)(4) for projects developed under an approved early action quantification methodology.
+Has a different verification body that has not verified the Offset Project Data Report for the issuance of ARB offset credits, and meets the requirements for conflict of interest pursuant to section 95979 and rotation of verification bodies pursuant to section 95977.1(a), conduct a second independent regulatory verification pursuant to sections 95977 through 95978, except for section 95977.1(b)(3)(M), for the same Offset Project Data Report.
 Although the requirements in section 95977.1(b)(3)(M) do not need to be met under this section, any misreporting, discrepancies, and omissions found during the full offset verification services must be included in the offset material misstatement calculation performed pursuant to section 95977.1(b)(3)(Q).
 If minor correctible errors that do not result in an offset material misstatement are found during the full offset verification services and the verification body does not identify any other nonconformance that would result in an adverse Offset Verification Statement, the verification body must issue a Qualified Positive Offset Verification Statement and identify the correctable errors on the Offset Verification Statement;

-The second regulatory verification must be completed within three years of the issuance of the ARB offset credits through the submittal of an Offset Verification Statement pursuant to section 95977.1(b)(3)(R)1., and the Offset Project Operator or Authorized Project Designee must receive a Positive or Qualified Positive Offset Verification Statement from the new verification body for the same Offset Project Data Report, or as provided in section 95990(a)(3)(B) and (a)(4) for projects developed under an approved early action quantification methodology.
+For the second regulatory verification, within three years of the issuance of the ARB offset credits, an Offset Verification Statement must be approved by CARB pursuant to section 95977.1(b)(3)(R)1., and the Offset Project Operator or Authorized Project Designee must receive a Positive or Qualified Positive Offset Verification Statement from the new verification body for the same Offset Project Data Report.

-If the offset project is listed with an Offset Project Registry, the verification body must submit the detailed verification report and Offset Verification Statement for the second regulatory verification to the Offset Project Registry and ARB.
+If the offset project is listed with an Offset Project Registry, the verification body must submit the detailed verification report and Offset Verification Statement for the second regulatory verification to the Offset Project Registry and CARB.

-The Offset Project Registry must review the offset verification documents pursuant to section 95987(e)(1)(E) and submit a report to ARB that includes the details and findings of the Offset Project Registry's review.
+The Offset Project Registry must review the offset verification documents pursuant to section 95987(e)(1)(E) and submit a report to CARB that includes the details and findings of the Offset Project Registry's review.
 During its review, the Offset Project Registry may request additional information from the verification body and Offset Project Operator or Authorized Project Designee, if applicable, and may request clarifications and revisions to the materials, if necessary.

 The Offset Project Registry has 45 calendar days to review the offset verification information once complete and accurate verification documents are received from the verification body.